hexamir/beyond-fake-news/README.md

 # beyond-fake-news
-Visualization presented in the PhD dissertation of Victor Chomel are available here.
+Visualizations presented in the PhD dissertation of Victor Chomel are available here in svg.